TRIQS/dft_tools/doc/about.rst

 About app4triqs
 ===============

-An example application using cpp2py and triqs.
+An example application using ``cpp2py`` and TRIQS.

+Written and maintained by N. Wentzell with contributions from H. U.R.
+Strand.